8th Army (Soviet Union)

-The 8th Army was a field army of the Soviet Red Army during the Second World War.
+The 8th Army (Russian: 8-я армия) was a field army of the Soviet Red Army during the Second World War.

 Winter War

 The 8th Army was formed in October 1939 (or 14 September 1939) from the Novgorod Army Operational Group of the Leningrad Military District with the task of providing security of the Northwestern borders of the USSR.
 (The Novgorod Group had been created a month before, on 13 August 1939 by the order No. 0129 of the Chairman of the People's Commissariat for Defence, Marshal of the Soviet Union K.E.
 Voroshilov.
 The Group was created for operations in Estonia and Latvia.)

 On 30 November 1939 the Soviet Union attacked Finland in the Winter War.
 The strength of the 8th Army, or overall the Red Army, in the north of Lake Ladoga (Ladoga Karelia), surprised the Finnish general staff.
 The Finns deployed only two divisions, and they had a support group of three brigades, bringing their total strength to over 30,000 uniforms.
 The Soviets had a division for almost all roads leading west to the Finnish border.
 The Eighth Army was led by Ivan Khabarov, but on 13 December he was replaced by Grigori Shtern.
 The Vice Commander of the Southern Group was Vladimir Kurdyumov from December 1939, who later was appointed the Vice Commander of the 15th Army.

 The mission was to destroy the Finnish troops in the area of Ladoga Karelia and advance to the area between Sortavala and Joensuu within ten days.
 The Soviets had the advantage of a three-to-one ratio in men, five-to-one in artillery and also air supremacy.